 Once you reach the three-day mark, you’ve reached a milestone because at this point, all of the nicotine will have left your body.
 You may not feel like celebrating though because this is also when the nicotine withdrawal symptoms typically peak.
 Some symptoms you may experience are:

 To combat the mental challenges of quitting, find ways to reward yourself for your accomplishments so far.
-Perhaps you can take the money normally spent on cigarettes and buy something nice for yourself.
+Take the money normally spent on cigarettes and treat yourself to something.

-After just two weeks, you will be able to do some light exercising and other physical activities without feeling nauseated or out of breath.
-Also at the two-week mark your withdrawal symptoms will begin to subside.
+After just two weeks, you’ll be able to do physical activities without feeling nauseated or out of breath.
+Also at the two-week mark, your withdrawal symptoms will begin to subside.
 After three weeks, your body starts to regenerate itself; your circulation will get better and your lungs will start to feel clearer.
 Three weeks is when your lung tissue begins to receive regular blood flow again, and you will finally start to breathe easier.

 About one month after you stop smoking, the tiny hair-like cilia inside your lungs start to come back to life.
 While you were smoking, the tar from the cigarettes coated the cilia and prevented them from working properly.
 Day 30 is when those cilia begin to repair and you should notice a dramatic decrease in shortness of breath and coughing.

-You should continue to improve over the next 10-12 months.
-Your breathing will be easier and smoother, your coughing will subside and you will be able to do more aerobic-type exercising with less and less shortness of breath.
+You should continue to improve over the next 10 to 12 months.
+Your breathing will be easier and smoother, your coughing will subside and you will be able to do more aerobic-type exercising without shortness of breath.
 Even for heavy smokers, after the first few months all symptoms of withdrawal have ended.

 Congratulations!
-You are one year smoke-free.
+You’ve been smoke free for a whole year.
 One year after you stop smoking, your risk for developing fatal heart disease is reduced by 50% compared to other people who still smoke.
 There are many positive effects of quitting smoking, and the one year mark is an important milestone.
 Your health will only improve from this point forward.

-Smokers have a much higher risk for having a stroke because of narrowed blood vessels caused by breathing in carbon monoxide in cigarette smoke.
+Smokers have a much higher risk of stroke because of narrowed blood vessels caused by breathing in carbon monoxide in cigarette smoke.
 After five years without a cigarette, your risk of having a stroke is reduced to the same level as a non-smoker.
 Now that is progress!

 Smokers are at a much higher risk of developing a long list of cancers, with lung cancer being by far the most dangerous and the most common.
-90% of deaths by lung cancer are attributed to smoking and secondhand smoke.
-One of the most dramatic benefits of quitting smoking is that after being smoke-free for ten years, your risk of throat, mouth, bladder, pancreatic and kidney cancers decrease significantly.
+Ninety per cent of deaths by lung cancer are attributed to smoking and secondhand smoke.
+One of the most dramatic benefits of quitting smoking is that after being smoke-free for 10 years, your risk of throat, mouth, bladder, pancreatic and kidney cancers decrease significantly.

 Quitting smoking today extends your expected life span by fourteen years longer than someone who smokes.
 The long-term benefits of not smoking are inspirational.
 As a non-smoker you will be able to enjoy a longer life while remaining active and feeling great.